shashwatj244/trader-sentiment-analysis/README1.md

-# 📊 Trader Performance vs Market Sentiment Analysis
+# Trader Performance vs Market Sentiment

-## 🔹 Objective
+## Overview
-The goal of this project is to analyze how market sentiment (Fear/Greed) impacts trader behavior and performance on Hyperliquid.
-The analysis aims to uncover patterns that can help design better trading strategies.
+In this project, I analyzed how market sentiment (Fear and Greed) affects trader behavior and performance using real trading data from Hyperliquid.

+The main goal was to understand whether traders behave differently during Fear vs Greed conditions and how that impacts their profitability.

 ---

-## 🔹 Datasets Used
+## Datasets Used
+I used two datasets:

-1. Bitcoin Market Sentiment Dataset
+1. **Market Sentiment Data**
-   - Columns: timestamp, value, classification, date

-2. Historical Trader Data
-   - Includes: Account, Execution Price, Size_USD, Side, Timestamp, Closed_PnL, etc.
+   - Contains daily sentiment classification (Fear, Greed, Extreme Fear, etc.)

+2. **Trader Data**
+   - Includes trade details like account, trade size, price, side, timestamp, and PnL

 ---

-## 🔹 Methodology
+## What I Did

 ### 1. Data Cleaning
-- Removed inconsistencies in column names
+- Renamed columns for easier handling
-- Converted timestamps to datetime format
+- Converted timestamps into proper datetime format
-- Created a common `date` column
+- Created a common `date` column in both datasets
 - Merged both datasets on date

+---

-### 2. Feature Engineering
+### 2. Feature Creation
-- Created `win` column (profit/loss indicator)
-- Calculated:
+I created some useful metrics:
+- **Win column** (whether trade was profitable or not)
-  - Average PnL
+- **Average PnL**
-  - Win rate
+- **Win rate**
-  - Trade size
+- **Trade size (Size_USD)**
-  - Trade frequency
+- **Trade count**

+---

 ### 3. Analysis

-- Compared trader performance across sentiment categories
+I compared trader behavior across different sentiment categories.

-- Analyzed behavior changes (trade size, activity, etc.)
-- Visualized results using seaborn and matplotlib
+#### Key observations:
+- Average PnL changes based on sentiment
+- Win rate also varies with sentiment
+- Trade size shows how risky traders are under different conditions

+I also used graphs (boxplots and bar charts) to visualize the patterns.

 ---

-## 🔹 Key Insights
+## Key Insights

-1. **Higher Profitability in Greed Markets**
+1. **Better performance during Greed**
-   Traders achieve the highest average PnL during Extreme Greed periods, indicating favorable conditions for profitable trades.
+   Traders achieve higher profits and better win rates during Extreme Greed conditions.

-2. **Win Rate Follows Market Sentiment**
-   Win rates are highest in Extreme Greed and lowest in Extreme Fear, showing that traders struggle in bearish conditions.
+2. **Poor performance during Fear**
+   Both PnL and win rate drop during Fear and Extreme Fear phases.

-3. **Risk-Taking Increases During Fear**
+3. **Higher risk-taking during Fear**
-   Traders take significantly larger positions during Fear periods, suggesting emotional or recovery-driven trading behavior.
+   Surprisingly, traders take larger positions during Fear periods, which may indicate emotional or recovery-driven trading.

 ---

-## 🔹 Strategy Recommendations
+## Strategy Suggestions

-1. **Reduce Risk During Fear Periods**
-   Traders should limit position sizes as larger trades during Fear lead to lower success rates.

-2. **Leverage Favorable Conditions in Greed**
+- During Fear periods, traders should reduce position sizes to control losses.
-   Higher participation during Greed phases can improve profitability, but overtrading should be avoided.
+- During Greed phases, traders can participate more, but should avoid overtrading.
+- Risk management should be stricter when the market sentiment is negative.

 ---

-## 🔹 Tools Used
+## Tools Used
-- Python (Pandas, NumPy)
+- Python
-- Data Visualization (Seaborn, Matplotlib)
+- Pandas
+- Matplotlib
+- Seaborn
 - Google Colab

 ---

-## 🔹 How to Run
+## How to Run
 1. Open the notebook in Google Colab
-2. Upload datasets
+2. Upload the datasets
-3. Run all cells sequentially
+3. Run all cells step by step

 ---

-## 🔹 Conclusion
+## Final Thoughts
-Market sentiment plays a critical role in trader performance and behavior.
-Understanding these patterns can help traders optimize strategies and manage risk effectively.
+This analysis shows that market sentiment has a clear impact on trader behavior.
+Understanding these patterns can help traders make better decisions and manage risk more effectively.